Hausa Kingdoms

 Major cities of Hausaland.
 Modern borders are in red.

-Hausa Kingdoms (Masarautun Hausa), also known as Hausaland (Kasar Hausa), was a collection of states ruled by the Hausa people, (Note: The first uses of "Hausa" as an ethnonym date from the 16th and 17th centuries, prior to this ethnonyms were based on the states, such as Kanawa for Kano, Katsinawa for Katsina, Gobirawa for Gobir etc.) before the Fulani jihads.
-It was situated between the Niger River and Lake Chad (modern day northern Nigeria).
+The Hausa Kingdoms (Masarautun Hausa), also known as Hausaland (Kasar Hausa), were a collection of states ruled by the Hausa people, (Note: The first uses of "Hausa" as an ethnonym date from the 16th and 17th centuries, prior to this ethnonyms were based on the states, such as Kanawa for Kano, Katsinawa for Katsina, Gobirawa for Gobir etc.) before the Fulani jihads.
+They were situated between the Niger River and Lake Chad (modern day northern Nigeria).
 Hausaland lay between the Western Sudanic empires of Ancient Ghana, Mali and Songhai and the Eastern Sudanic empire of Kanem-Bornu.

 Hausa oral traditions detail the Bayajidda legend, which describes the adventures of the Baghdadi hero, Bayajidda, culminating in the killing of the snake in a well at Daura and his marriage to the local queen Magajiya Daurama.
 According to the legend, Bayajidda's descendants founded the Hausa Bakwai (seven "true" states), as well as the Hausa Banza ("bastard" or "illegitimate" states).